ngzax/nockr/README.md

 # nockr
-## NockR - A Nock interpreter in a RubyGem.
+## Nockr - A Nock interpreter in a RubyGem.

 ## Installation